-The fund may sell securities for a variety of reasons, such as to secure gains, limit losses, or redeploy assets into more promising opportunities.
+Each fund may sell securities for a variety of reasons, such as to secure gains, limit losses, or redeploy assets into more promising opportunities.

-Certain investment restrictions, such as a required minimum or maximum investment in a particular type of security, are measured at the time the fund purchases a security.
-The status, market value, maturity, credit quality, or other characteristics of the fund's securities may change after they are purchased, and this may cause the amount of the fund's assets invested in such securities to exceed the stated maximum restriction or fall below the stated minimum restriction.
+Investment restrictions, such as a required minimum or maximum investment in a particular type of security, are measured at the time each fund purchases a security.
+The status, market value, maturity, credit quality, or other characteristics of each fund's securities may change after they are purchased, and this may cause the amount of each fund's assets invested in such securities to exceed the stated maximum restriction or fall below the stated minimum restriction.
 If this occurs, it would not be considered a violation of the investment restriction.
-However, purchases by the fund during the time it is above or below the stated percentage restriction would be made in compliance with applicable restrictions.